fmontezuma/helm-chart/README.md

  **For single yaml file:** $ helm template ./{chart_name} > output.yml
  **For structured folder:** $ helm template ./{chart_name} --output-dir ./output

-**Merges to branches DEV and PROD are made when k8s-common chart get more stable**
+**Merges to branches DEV, HML and PRD are made when k8s-common chart get more stable**